FieryCod/holy-lambda/docs/cli.md

 ## CLI Paths
   - `.holy-lambda`

-     HL artifacts/cache/pods store
+     HL `artifacts/cache/pods` store

    - `.holy-lambda/pods`

-      Set of Babashka pods, that are downloaded upon `bb hl:sync` from the `bb.edn:holy-lambda/options:runtime:pods` entry.
+      Directory of downloaded Babashka pods, that are downloaded upon `bb hl:sync` from the `bb.edn:holy-lambda/options:runtime:pods` entry.

       > :information_source: Babashka pods should be packed as a separate layer.
+  - `.holy-lambda/bb-clj-deps`

+      Directory of downloaded Babashka Clojure deps.

+      > :information_source: Babashka deps should be packed as a separate layer.

    - `holy-lambda/build` - Base output path for the built artifacts for the backends
+      - `holy-lambda/build/output.jar` - Deployable artifact of Clojure backend that should be packed in Dockerfile
+      - `holy-lambda/build/latest.zip` - Deployable artifact of Native backend built from `holy-lambda/build/output.jar`

 ## Environment Variables
   | Name                | Possible values       | Description                                                                                 |
   |---------------------|-----------------------|---------------------------------------------------------------------------------------------|